ianuj4231/-Bangalore-Real-Estate-Price-Prediction/README.md

 ## Project Objectives

-The objective of the project is to create a machine learning model.
-We are doing a supervised learning and our aim is to do predictive analysis to predict housing prices in Bangalore.
+The project aims to develop a supervised machine learning model for predictive analysis of housing prices in Bangalore using features such as area, bedrooms, bathrooms, and location.

 ## Project Concept and Inspriration: